 Weekly Gem #104 A cause of many pauses

 Upon closer inspection the dark grey blocks jump out at you.
-You can see they aren't blocks at all, but rather are made of clusters of smaller stones cemented together.
+You can see (from up close) that they aren't blocks at all, but rather are made of clusters of smaller stones cemented together.
 These dark stones are flint.
 When you strike flint at a certain angle, flint chips are removed.
 This process, called knapping, was used to flatten and shape the thousands of flint stones that were used to decorate St. Alban's walls.
 The dark color of the flint against the nearly white limestone blocks creates the striking contrast that causes so many pauses.

 Here's the original hidden gem entry from our Clue Me! map.